BasZeroCode/IBM-Front-End-Developer-Professional-Certificate/Introduction-to-Software-Engineering/Week-3/Graded-Quiz-Week-3.md

 ## Question 9

 Which of the following is the best type of identifier for a data item whose value does not change?
-1 point

 - [x] Constant
 - [ ] Array